POW2KOR/adaptive_autosar/README.md

 the Adaptive AUTOSAR stack to the main tty as soon as systemd has finished booting the system.
 When it is set to false, this will cause the QEMU instance when finished bootin to drop to a login prompt and boot the Adaptive stack in the background.
 The username is `nvidia` and password `nvidia`.

+### Running x86_64 virtual ECU with KVM acceleration and QEMU

+Alternatively, x86_64 QEMU enviroment can be brought up for tasks that are not dependable on Nvidia Drive OS and benifit from native virtualization and KVM accleration.

 For x64_64 build -